HerrMotz/bachelor-thesis/publication/main.typ

 As motivated in the introduction in order to answer a question, the questioner needs to know enough to ask the question.
 Query by Graph _does not assist this step_.
 Secondly, the questioner needs to formalise the question into a BGP.
 This involves finding the appropriate items and properties in the Wikibase instance.
 Query by Graph aids this step by offering a direct access to the fuzzy search API.
 I should add, that the search _does not avert the studying of conventions of a Wikibase_.

 #todo[probably remove the following paragraph]
 The step of formalising a natural-language question into a SPARQL query seems simple, however the first challenge arises in finding the correct entities for the query --- let alone the formalisation of the question itself.
 For example, the question `Find all Nobel prize winners with a student who won the same Nobel prize` (taken from @Vargas2019_RDF_Explorer) is not as simple to model as it would seem at first glance.
 In Wikidata, three properties are suggested for the search term "student": `wdt:P802 "student"`, `wdt:P1066 "student of"` and `wdt:P69 "educated at"`.
 In some cases the specific property does not matter.
 Wikibase instances have the disadvantage, that because they commonly lack an extensive ontology, data consistency varies.
-The user should be offered an abstraction layer, e.g. to assign a set of properties to an edge in the VQG or to generate the query using an ontology.
-It is cumbersome to the user to have to remember such conventions, especially, when they could be automatically enforced.
+The user should be offered an abstraction layer, e.g. to assign a set of properties to an edge in the VQG or to generate the query using a _partial_ ontology.
+It is cumbersome to the user to remember every conventions, especially, when they could be automatically enforced using a partially defined ontology.

 #todo[put this idea in future work as well]